vzan2012/vzan2012/README.md

 ## Im a Full Stack Developer

-I have more work experience on Front end development compared to the Back end development.
+I have more work experience on Front end development compared to Back end development.
 Now I'm currently learning ReactJS and GraphQL technologies to be more concentrating on Full Stack Development.

 - 🌍  I'm based in Paris, France
 - 🖥️  See my portfolio at [Personal Website](http://vzan2012.github.io)